-Choreographer and former first soloist for Cuba’s national Contemporary Dance Company.
-He studied under Escuela Profesional de Instructores de Arte in Villa Clara, Cuba from 1983 to 1989 graduating with honors and receiving the coveted Diploma de Oro award (Gold Award) for best student.
+ALEXIS ZANETY is a contemporary teacher and choreographer, and former first soloist for Cuba’s National Dance Company (CNDC).
+He graduated in 1989 from Escuela Profesional de Instructores de Arte in Villa Clara, Cuba, graduating with honors and receiving the Diploma de Oro award.

-In 2015, he was commissioned by Compañía Nacional de Danza de Cuba to choreograph Retorno.
-In 2016 Centro Morelense de las Artes in Mexico also commissioned him to choreograph Sombras y Destinos en Imágenes en Desequilibrio, a multidisciplinary piece with actors, dancers, and musicians.
+In 2015, he was commissioned by CNDC to choreograph Retorno (2015) and in 2016 by Centro Morelense de las Artes in Mexico to choreograph Sombras y Destinos en Imágenes en Desequilibrio.

-Alexis relocated permanently to Houston, Texas in 2016.
-Since then he has been teaching independently in several cities in the US and has provided master classes at Cornish College of the Arts, University of Washington, University of Houston, Afro Latin Fest, and participated at the 2018 and 2019 International Association of Blacks in Dance Congress as a guest teacher.
-Future teaching and choreographic engagements include University of Oklahoma, Latin Week Houston, Carlos Luis Blanco Ramos (1st principal in Carlos Acosta’s Dance Company), the 2020 Afro Latin Fest, and others.
+Alexis relocated permanently to Houston, Texas in 2016 and began sharing his expertise and passion at local and national levels at places such Cornish College of the Arts, University of Washington, University of Houston, University of Oklahoma, Afro Latin Fest and was invited at the 2018 and 2019 International Association of Blacks in Dance Congress as guest teacher.

 Alexis has the honorable distinction to have been commissioned by Rice University Arts of Tolerance, Foundation for Modern Music, FLAMART and Strictly Street Salsa, to create works to commemorate 1619,’ the 400t since the Trans-Atlantic Slave Trade brought Africans to the United States.